 MARGIN members believe that our own scholarship is made stronger when combined with the perspectives and skills of others.
 We affirm the necessity for scholars to come together and recognize the needs of the field in broad, inclusive terms.
 The group is committed to creating a diverse and supportive academic community, as we believe these practices advance scholarship.
 Therefore, MARGIN strives to foster an environment that pushes traditional boundaries of fields and disciplines, while recognizing the unique contributions that each can bring.

-To those ends, MARGIN aims to be an open forum for new ideas and new approaches, where scholarly dialogue can build a supportive, welcoming community.
+To those ends, MARGIN aims to be an open forum for new ideas and new approaches, ahere scholarly dialogue can build a supportive, welcoming opportunity.
 We hope that conversations between a diversity of fields and diversity of people will produce fruitful collaborations and, ultimately, new research that is rigorous, transdisciplinary, and experimental.

 Caroline Walker Bynum

-MARGIN is co-chaired by Christopher T. Richards (IFA) and Juliana Amorim Goskes (History).
-You can contact us through firstname.lastname@example.org.
+MARGIN is co-chaired by Christopher T. Richards (IFA), Katherine Clark (English), and Thomas Murphy (French).
+You can contact us through email@example.com.